getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

 sidebar_order: 1
 ---

-Alerts can be created by users with admin permission or higher from **Project Settings > Alerts > New Alert**.

-There are two types of alerts: Issue Alerts and Metric Alerts.
+Sentry users with administrative permissions or higher can create one of two types of alerts: [Metric Alerts](#metric-alerts) or [Issue Alerts](#issue-alerts).
+You can use [Metric Alerts](#metric-alerts) for high-level monitoring of patterns, or fine-grained monitoring of individual events.
+An [Issue Alert](#issue-alerts) fires whenever any issue in the project matches specified criteria, such as a resolved issue re-appearing or an issue affecting many users.
+To confirm or set administrative permissions, see **Project Settings > Alerts > New Alert**.

 ## Metric Alerts

 Metric alerts allow you to filter and set thresholds on all errors across a project.
-They can be used for high-level monitoring of patterns, or fine-grained monitoring of individual events.
-Metric alerts help express lightweight service-level objectives (SLOs) such as users affected by signup-page errors, or volume of database errors.
+Use metric alerts for high-level monitoring of patterns or fine-grained monitoring of individual events.
+Using metric alerts helps express lightweight service-level objectives (SLOs) such as users affected by signup-page errors or volume of database errors.

 ### Alert Builder

 [ builder image ]

-A metric alert can have at most two triggers.
-The first one is a (required) critical trigger, and the second one is an (optional) warning trigger.
-Triggers are independent with one constraint: the warning trigger must be reached before the critical one.
+A metric alert has, at most, two triggers.
+The first is a critical trigger, which is required.
+The second is a warning trigger, which is optional.
+Triggers are independent of one another; however, the warning (optional) must be reached before the critical (required) trigger.

-Triggers are evaluated roughly every minute from the highest severity to lowest.
-If there's a match, an alert is created with that status.
-Or, if an alert exists, its status is updated.
-A metric alert can be resolved manually, or automatically by setting resolution thresholds on it.
+Sentry evaluates triggers approximately every minute from the highest severity to lowest.
+When a match occurs, Sentry creates an alert with the defined status (warning or critical).
+In addition, if an alert has already been matched to a status, the status is updated.
+Administrators can resolve alerts manually or automatically by setting the resolution threshold appropriate to the type of alert.

 When an alert is created or changes status, the actions associated with the trigger are executed.
 The available actions are: